ROSHANDAPPU/Savings-Sphere-Ecommerce-SE/README.md

 ## Project Vision
 Savings Sphere empowers customers to save money while shopping online, ensures product authenticity, and provides notifications and coupon management in a single, convenient application.
 Unlike other platforms, it combines smart shopping features in one solution, helping users make informed decisions and optimize their spending.

-## Optional: Screenshots / Demo
-(Add screenshots of the application, or a link to a live demo if available.)

 ## Folder Structure

 Savings-Sphere-Ecommerce/
 ├── backend/ # Node.js backend API and server
 ├── frontend/ # React.js frontend application